-If you have completed the minimum number of terms required for the degree and wish to apply for reinstatement in order to submit your dissertation, or to submit a revised dissertation for examination, you should complete the form.
+If you have completed the minimum number of terms required for the degree and wish to apply for reinstatement in order to submit your thesis, or to submit a revised thesis for examination, you should complete the form.
 It is often not possible to obtain further supervision or scrutiny of work prior to submission.
 If you wish to apply for further supervision, you will need to make a case to your Degree Committee for their consideration.

-If you are submitting your thesis for examination after being temporarily removed from the Register of Graduate Students, the steps you will need to follow will depend on the length of time you have been off the register.
-Students who have been off the register for less than six months will be reinstated upon submission of their thesis, following correspondence between the Student Registry and the relevant Degree Committee.
-Students submitting their thesis after having been off the register for more than six months will need to complete the reinstatement to the Register of Graduate Students application form.
+If you are submitting your thesis for examination after being temporarily removed from the Register of Postgraduate Students, the steps you will need to follow will depend on the length of time you have been withdrawn from the university.
+Students who have been off the register for less than six months will be reinstated upon submission of their thesis, following correspondence between the Postgraduate Committee and the relevant Degree Committee.
+Students submitting their thesis after having been off the register for more than six months will need to complete the reinstatement to the Register of Postgraduate Students application form.